N-400 - Naturalization FAQ The Best Advice If Your N-400 Is Denied and Green Card at Risk - Warren Law Firm (1)

-Naturalization FAQ: Will My Green Card Be Revoked If N-400 Is Denied?
+Naturalization FAQ: Will Green Card Be Revoked If N-400 Is Denied?

-One of the most frequently asked questions our clients have about the naturalization process is, “Will my green card be revoked if my N-400 is Denied?”
+One of the most frequently asked questions our clients have about the naturalization process is, “Will my green card be revoked if N-400 is denied?”
 This is a reasonable question, because if you’re applying for citizenship, you’ve built a life in the United States as a lawful permanent resident.

-We understand this.
-We know that you may have heard stories about people applying for citizenship only to be denied citizenship and then had their green cards revoked, but this is not very common.
-In most situations when a lawful permanent resident’s application for citizenship through naturalization is denied, they maintain their existing status.
+We understand these concerns.
+We know that you may have heard stories about people applying for citizenship only to be denied citizenship and then have their green cards revoked, but this is not very common.
+In most cases , when a lawful permanent resident’s application for citizenship through naturalization is denied, they retain their existing green card status.

 Let’s consider some of the most common reasons an N-400 is denied and then discuss whether it could trigger officials at U.S. Citizenship and Immigration Services to revoke your green card.